prototypefund/close-lid-to-encrypt-cryptsetup/debian/doc/pandoc/encrypted-boot.md

 the root device entry:

     root@debian:~$ cat /etc/crypttab
-    root_crypt UUID=… /etc/keys/root.key luks,discard,key-slot=1
+    root_crypt UUID=… /etc/keys/root.key luks,discard,keyslot=1

-(The unlock logic normally runs the PBKDF algorithm through each keyslot sequentially until a match is found.
-Since the key file is explicitly targeting the second key slot, its index can be specified with `key-slot=1` in the [`crypttab`(5)] to save some expensive PBKDF computations and reduce boot time.)
+(The unlock logic normally runs the PBKDF algorithm through each key slot sequentially until a match is found.
+Since the key file is explicitly targeting the second key slot, its index is specified with `keyslot=1` in the [`crypttab`(5)] to save some expensive PBKDF computations and *reduce boot time*.)

 In `/etc/cryptsetup-initramfs/conf-hook`, set `KEYFILE_PATTERN` to a
 `glob`(7) expanding to the key files to include to the initramfs image.